Watch the full video

 Ranjit Singh and the Sikh Empire

-Ranjit Singh ruled the Sikh Empire from 1801 until his death in 1839.
-He made the city of Lahore his capital and turned it into a busy centre for trade, culture and learning.
-He built a strong army to protect the empire but also worked hard to keep peace across the region.
-Ranjit Singh’s leadership helped the Sikh Empire grow and become one of the most respected powers in South Asia.
-His story shows how unity, respect and wise leadership can create lasting change.
+The children learn how Ranjit Singh ruled from 1801 until his death in 1839, making Lahore his capital and turning it into a bustling centre of trade, culture and learning.
+His strong army protected the empire, while his fair and wise leadership kept peace across the region.
+Ranjit Singh’s story demonstrates how unity, respect and thoughtful leadership can create lasting change.

-The video is designed to be shown to pupils as part of History, Upper key stage 2, Year 6, Transition unit, *New* What was the Sikh Empire?
+- History, Year 6, Transition unit, *New* What was the Sikh Empire?
 Lesson 1: How did the Sikh Empire begin?